TreeHacks/computer-vision-hackpack/README.md

 ![folderstruc](https://user-images.githubusercontent.com/93958307/210040804-be1c1658-2e75-458e-95b0-e86031e94342.gif)

 For this hackpack, we collected the data from google images to curate our dataset.
 If you'd like to do so as well, go for it!
+Make sure to have all your images be in .jpg form.
 It can be a bit of a tedious process so you can also download our dataset here- //add link//.

 ## Installations

+You will need to install the following libraries:

+##### Tensorflow:
+If you are a windows user... if you have the M1/M2 mac, there is a bit of a complication when installinh tensorflow.
+You can follow this tutorial (we followed its instructions and it worked flawlessly!)-

+##### OpenCV:
+Do the folliwing:

 go over installing tensorflow + how there is indeed a problem w mac m1/m2. make sure you have python installed correctly + arm stuff and etc.